zabka14/Zcript-RisingWorld/ReadMe.txt

 /yell OR /y <message>   EXEMPLE /yell This Script is Amazing !
   Allow an admin to say something that will be displayed on all connected player screen.

-/kill  <ID>   EXEMPLE /kill 12
-  Allow an admin to kill a player with his ID.
-The ID is the one displayed when showing the score board.
+/kill2  <player name OR player ID>    EXEMPLE /kill2 Zabka OR /kill 12 Allow an admin to kill a player with his name or his ID.
+The name or the ID is the one displayed when showing the score board.
-  I've added this to help admin, some times, player have very long and/or complicated name to write, so the ID's a good idea.

-/kill2  <player>    EXEMPLE /kill2 Zabka
-  Allow an admin to kill a player with his name.
-The name is the one displayed when showing the score board.

-/tp <ID>    EXEMPLE /tp h0tw1r3
-  Allow an admin to teleport himself on the location of the ID associated to the ID.
-The ID is the one displayed when showing the score board.
+/tp <player ID or player name>    EXEMPLE /tp h0tw1r3 Allow an admin to teleport himself on the location of the player associated to the ID or name.
+The name or ID is the one displayed when showing the score board.
-  I've added this to help admin, some times, player have very long and/or complicated name to write, so the ID's a good idea.
   /!\ The admin won't be teleported exactly on the same position that the player, but with an offset of (1.1.1) !
 You might fall of the map !

-/tp2 <player>   EXEMPLE /tp2 h0tw1r3
+/tp2 <palyer ID or player name>   EXEMPLE /tp2 h0tw1r3
-  Allow an admin to teleport himself on the location of the nale associated to the ID.
-The name is the one displayed when showing the score board.
+  Allow an admin to teleport a player on his location location.
+The name or the ID is the one displayed when showing the score board.
-  /!\ The admin won't be teleported exactly on the same position that the player, but with an offset of (1.1.1) !
-You might fall of the map !

 /last [player] EXEMPLE /last
   This command require no parameters.
 This will return the name of the last logged in player.